telekom/reuse-template/docs/using-the-template/create-repo.md

 ## Use an existing Repo

-If you already have a repository you can simply merge the contents of the template `main` branch int your existing repository.
+If you already have a repository you can simply merge the contents of the template `main` branch into your existing repository.

 :::tip